-Anthropology is the study of human societies and social sciences, asking questions of the differences between groups of people around the world, and what that can teach us about our own lives.
-An Anthropology degree will develop your ability and understanding of a variety of cultural contexts, other people’s way of life and how society is structured.
+Anthropology is the study of human societies and social sciences, asking questions about the differences between groups of people around the world and what that can teach us about our own lives.
+An anthropology degree will develop your ability and understanding of a variety of cultural contexts, other people’s way of life and how society is structured.

 Source: Higher Education Statistics Agency, Destination of Leavers from Higher Education 2016-17.

-To learn more about the best Anthropology courses in the UK, find details on the top ten ranking Anthropology universities in the Guardian University Guide 2023 below:
+To learn more about the best anthropology courses in the UK, find details on the top ten ranking Anthropology universities in the Guardian University Guide 2024 below:

-If you are interested in studying Anthropology in the UK, arrange a free consultation with SI-UK London today.
-Don't forget the Premium Service will guarantee you at least one offer from a UK university.
+If you are interested in studying anthropology in the UK, arrange a free consultation with SI-UK today.

 My consultant was very helpful and motivating.
 She helped me every step of the way, even when the deadline was so close.
 I feel I could not have done it without her.
 I'd highly recommend this service to any and all of my many friends interested.

 Brishti Basu Biosciences at Coventry University